amenflux/amenflux/README.md

 ###

-<p align="left">I’m not your typical DevOps engineer — I’m a former CFO who transitioned into the world of DevOps engineering out of a deep passion for technology, automation, and delivering impact at scale.<br><br>With years of executive and team leadership experience, I’ve led financial organizations, driven cross-functional strategies, and managed high-performing teams.
+<p align="left">I’m not your typical DevOps engineer.
+I’m a former CFO who transitioned into the world of DevOps engineering out of a deep passion for technology, automation, and delivering impact at scale.<br><br>With years of executive and team leadership experience, I’ve led financial organizations, driven cross-functional strategies, and managed high-performing teams.
 Now, I bring that same strategic thinking and executional sharpness into cloud infrastructure, CI/CD, orchestration, and automation.

   ###
 <br>